Central American Experience

 - Border fees

 - Optional activities

-Two breakfasts, two lunches, and four dinners are included as part of this trip.
+2 breakfasts, 1 lunch, and 3 dinners are included as part of this trip.
 This includes traditional meals at your homestays.
-Please budget around 785USD-1020USD/£550-£750 for the duration of your trip to purchase food and drinks not included in your itinerary.
+Please budget around £550-£750 for the duration of your trip to purchase food and drinks not included in your itinerary.